JedEatSnax/CollegeProjects/Projects Folder/Data Structures (C++)/Binary Tree/README.md

 # Binary Tree Implementation in C++

 ## Overview
-This project demonstrates a generic implementation of a **Binary Tree** in C++ using templates.
+This project uses templates to demonstrate a generic implementation of a **Binary Tree** in C++.
 The implementation includes operations for inserting nodes (using level order insertion), deleting nodes (with recursive deletion), searching for a value, and traversing the tree in various orders (inorder, preorder, postorder, and level order).
-This code serves as an excellent learning resource for understanding tree data structures and recursion in C++.
+This code is an excellent learning resource for understanding tree data structures and recursion in C++.

 ## Code Snippet
 ```cpp